Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 ### Feature Four Login
 #### Description Feature Four
-- Users can add reservation to the database by entering all the mandatory fields and clicking the add reservation button.
-- Users can edit existing reservations by clicking the edit (pen & envelope) icon.
-- Users can delete existing reservation by clicking the delete (trash can) icon.
-- User can view more details about reservation by clicking on the reservation line itself. (collapsible feature)
+- An admin/regular user can log in to the website using their username or email address and password
+- Both fields are mandatory
+- Once logged in the user will be navigated to the homepage
 #### Login Desktop
 ![Login desktop](media/testing/features/feature_four/login_desktop.png)
+- If the user needs to request a password, they can click on the Forgot Password link
 #### Forgot password Mobile
 ![Forgot password mobile](media/testing/features/feature_four/forgot_password_mobile.png)